Psalm 93: Judaism

 Psalm 93 is the Song of the Day for Friday, recited in that day's morning prayer service.
 Some communities also recite this psalm as the ma'amad (special daily prayer) for Friday.
 Additionally, Psalm 93 is the final psalm said during the Kabbalat Shabbat service on Friday night, acting as a summation of the preceding seven psalms.
 It is also recited in its entirety during Pesukei dezimra on Shabbat, Yom Tov, and - in many communities - on Hoshana Rabbah.
 In most Sephardic communities, it is recited in mincha on Friday as well.

 Verse 1 (in the Hebrew) is quoted in Mishnah Tamid 7:4.

 Verse 1 is also one of the ten verses in the section of Malkhuyot (Sovereignty) which is recited in the Mussaf Amidah on Rosh Hashanah.

 Verse 4 (in the Hebrew) is said by the seas in Perek Shirah.

 Psalm 93 is said as a prayer for success in a court case.

+Eastern Orthodox Church

+In the Eastern Orthodox Church, Psalm 92 (Psalm 93 in the Masoretic Text) is part of the thirteenth Kathisma division of the Psalter, read at Matins on Thursday mornings, as well as on Tuesdays and Fridays during Lent, at the First Hour and Matins, respectively.
+It is also read at the Great Hours on the eve of Epiphany, and at the Inter-Hour of the First Hour.

+Verses from Psalm 92/93 are sung as the Second Antiphon at the Divine Liturgy on ordinary (non-festal) weekdays.

+This Psalm is also read during the rite of the consecration of a church, during the vesting of the altar.

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Sext.

 Musical settings

 Catholic

 "Dominus regnavit" is Psalm 92 in the Vulgate; it was set by Hildegard of Bingen.
 A motet setting it for choir a cappella, with an added doxology, is attributed to Josquin des Prez.

 Jean-Joseph de Mondonville set the psalm in 1734 as a Grand Motet in several movements, Dominus regnavit decorum.
+François Giroust set a Grand motet in 1764.
 Jules Van Nuffel, founder and conductor of the choir at St. Rumbold's Cathedral in Mechelen, Belgium, set the psalm in Latin, Dominus regnavit, for four-to-six-part choir and organ, Op.
 49, in 1935.